Metric Representations of Network Data: Introduction

-\textbf{Related work and contributions.} The traditional way of mapping a generic dissimilarity function between pairs of points to a metric space is through multidimensional scaling (MDS) \cite{CoxCox08}.
-Different problem formulations give rise to the definition of different types of MDS with a basic distinction between metric MDS, where the input consists of quantitative dissimilarities \cite{Torgerson52, Messick56}, and non-metric MDS where dissimilarities can be ordinal \cite{Kruskal64, Shepard62}.
+The traditional way of mapping a generic dissimilarity function between pairs of points to a metric space is through multidimensional scaling (MDS) \cite{CoxCox08}.
+Different problem formulations give rise to the definition of different types of MDS where there is a basic distinction between metric MDS, where the input consists of quantitative similarities \cite{Torgerson52, Messick56}, and non-metric MDS where dissimilarities can be ordinal \cite{Kruskal64, Shepard62}.
 However, all these techniques have in common that the end goal is to facilitate visualization of the data \cite{Kruskal78}.
-Thus, MDS embeds the input dissimilarities onto familiar and low-dimensional metric spaces such as $\reals^2$ or $\reals^3$.
-Similarly, there is a whole gamut of \emph{node embedding} methods~\cite{embeddingsurvey,perozzi2014deepwalk,node2vec,hamilton2017inductive,kipf2017semi} that embed the node set into $\reals^d$ for some relatively small $d$ based on the structure encoded by the network and, possibly, features on the nodes.
+Thus, MDS embeds the input dissimilarities into familiar and low-dimensional metric spaces such as $\reals^2$ or $\reals^3$.

-In this paper, we propose a new perspective to the problem of mapping generic dissimilarity networks to metric spaces.
-In particular, we follow an \emph{axiomatic approach}, \ie we encode as axioms desirable properties of the projections.
-This approach was originally inspired by \cite{clust-um,CarlssonMemoli10}, where the authors propose three axioms to study hierarchical clustering of metric spaces.
-Given the relation between hierarchical clustering and ultrametrics \cite{carlsson_2013_axiomatic, carlsson_2017_admissible, carlsson_2018_hierarchical}, such a problem can be recast as projecting networks onto finite ultrametric spaces.
-In our current work, however, we study the projections of networks onto (regular) metric spaces.
+The advantages of metric embeddings exceed visualization.
+Since our interest exceeds data visualization, we propose an alternative procedure to map generic dissimilarity networks to metric spaces.
+In order to do this, we plan to follow an axiomatic approach, i.e., we encode as axioms desirable properties of the projections.

-The contributions of this paper are threefold.
-First, we introduce an axiomatic approach for the study of metric projections and show that the proposed axioms imply a unique admissible way of performing these projections, which is based on shortest paths in the network.
-Second, we show that this (canonical) projection is also optimal in a well-defined sense, thus helping to approximate certain classes of combinatorial problems in graphs.
-Lastly, we illustrate how the canonical metric representation of a network can be used to perform fast (approximate) search in the network.